 For now, Piers considers “the low-hanging fruit” to be management applications.
 One example Piers offered was using AgriWebb to do feed budgets, “I just click in and can see feed on offer.
 Having that info at hand is awesome.”

-With an eye to the future, Piers said he’d “love to see AgriWebb one day as hub of the whole farm.”
+With an eye to the future, Piers said he’d “love to see AgriWebb one day as the hub of the whole farm.”
 For Piers Dumaresq, a revolutionary manager of a farm steeped in history, AgriWebb has “changed the way I keep records and make decisions.”